godotengine/godot-docs/classes/class_thread.rst

 A unit of execution in a process.
 Can run methods on :ref:`Object<class_Object>`\ s simultaneously.
 The use of synchronization via :ref:`Mutex<class_Mutex>` or :ref:`Semaphore<class_Semaphore>` is advised if working with shared objects.

-\ **Note:** Breakpoints won't break on code if it's running in a thread.
-This is a current limitation of the GDScript debugger.

 \ **Warning:**\

 To ensure proper cleanup without crashes or deadlocks, when a **Thread**'s reference count reaches zero and it is therefore destroyed, the following conditions must be met: